adapt-it/adapt-it-mobile/_pages/working-with-projects.md

 - If you would like Adapt It Mobile to automatically capitalize the target text, select the Automatically capitalize target when appropriate checkbox:

     ![Cases checkboxes]({{ site.baseurl }}/assets/img/cases.png)
 - If you do select the Automatically capitalize target when appropriate checkbox, you will need to specify the lower and upper case characters in the source language, and the corresponding lower/uppercase characters in the target language.
 A default set of source and target lower/uppercase equivalencies is provided for you.
-You can remove a character that doesn't apply in your source/target languages by clicking on the minus (-) sign button.
+You can remove a character that doesn't apply in your source/target languages by tapping on the minus (-) sign button.
 You can also add a lower/uppercase character by typing in the last (empty) row.
-- Click the Next button to continue to the next step.
+- tap the Next button to continue to the next step.

 ***Automatic Capitalization Note***: Both Android and iOS have system settings that control the capitalization of text input.
 If you are having problems with the on-screen keyboard automatically capitalizing each word of text, you can turn this feature off for your mobile device: